• Level of education

 Low-frequency static and dynamic characteristics

-Amplifier circuits for small low-frequency signals (common emitter, common collector, common base, differential pair and current mirror).
+Amplifier circuits for low-frequency small signals (common emitter, common collector, common base, differential pair, and current mirror).

 Read more